ozfortress/ozfortress_docs/docs/rules/global.md

 The application of this process is at the discretion of ozfortress staff, and is used sparingly.

 If you need to have a new Steam account replace the Steam account assigned to your ozfortress account, please fill out [this form](https://forms.gle/HRnWkg8QbPwUh9BH8) and inform an ozfortress Head Administrator or League Director directly via Discord DMs once you have filled the form out.

+Requests for account transfers will be considered on a case-by-case basis, with approval only being granted under one of the following two conditions:

+1. Loss of account access with no recovery option available from steam support.

+2. Severe account issues that would impede competitive play  (eg. Hijacking/Malicious Access, Account Restrictions, etc.).

+In either case, the account holder must be able to show evidence of the issue.

 #### 3.3.2.
 Account Sharing
 Sharing your login details with a third party for use in an ozfortress match, or to provide anonymity for others to disrupt or be abusive, is strictly prohibited and will result in lengthy bans for all involved parties.